 View (with artistic licence?) looking south from the Pilgrims' Way in about 1912.
 The western end of the Road can clearly be seen as it passes over the railway in the cutting.

 Taken from www.oldmerstham.org with permission and sent to me by Alex Hunter (see Acknowledgements).

-A map dated 1910 shows two of the Noddyshall cottages as the only buildings to the north of the road.
-By the outbreak of the First World War twenty-six houses had been built, all along the south side of the road and this completed the south side (with the exception of Heronswood, built much later).
+By the outbreak of the First World War twenty-six houses had been built, all along the south side of the road, and these, with two of the much older Noddyshall Cottages, completed the south side (with the exception of Heronswood, built much later).
 Several of these houses had been built by the firm of Whittakers.
 William SALMON was shown as the owner of Little Shaw and Percy SELLON was at Albury Edge.
+A contemporary map shows two of the Noddyshall cottages as the only buildings to the north of the road.